-- Only purchase essential oils stored in amber or dark blue glass bottles with ‘dropper top’ lids (to ensure careful measurement, to prevent spillage or accidental ingestion).
+- Only purchase essential oils stored in amber or dark blue glass bottles with ‘dropper top’ lids (to ensure careful measurement and prevent spillage or accidental ingestion).
 Some suppliers place the essential oil filled glass bottle in an additional canister that acts to prevent light infiltration.

 - Check the sell-by date before use and make a note of the date of purchase (essential oils oxidise rapidly when exposed to oxygen in the atmosphere, therefore, they have a limited shelf life): 2 years if unopened; 1 year once opened (citrus oils, such as mandarin or lemon, 6 months once opened).